BlazeITA/Pkg2zip-to-NoNpDrm/README.md

 The CFWaifu guide is an alternative walkthrough to the guidance already available through the official NoPayStation resources.

-If you choose to use NPS Browser together with pkg2zip, the preparation phase is usually much easier and faster. [cite:231]
+If you choose to use NPS Browser together with pkg2zip, setting up the correct folder structure is usually much easier and faster. [cite:231]

-Prepare the main working folder.
+1. Prepare the main working folder.

-Right-click the game on NPS Browser.
+2. Right-click the game on NPS Browser.

-Click Download All if available.
+3. Click Download All if available.

-If Download All is not available, click Download and Unpack.
+4. If Download All is not available, click Download and Unpack.

-Then click Check for Patches.
+5. Then click Check for Patches.

-Download the available patch for that title.
+6. Download the available patch for that title.

-Once the preparation is complete, open the configured output folder and run the BAT file of your choice.
+Following the previous instructions will lead you to have the exact structure necessary to make the BAT file work correctly.

-Quick Procedure
+## Quick Procedure
 Go to your main working folder.

 Set up your preferred external tools to download games and decompress them from .pkg to the right folder structure.